apache/flink/docs/dev/python/user-guide/table/python_table_api_connectors.md

 -->

+This page describes how to use connectors in PyFlink and highlights the different parts between using connectors in PyFlink vs Java/Scala.

 * This will be replaced by the TOC
 {:toc}

-This page describes how to use connectors in PyFlink.
-The main purpose of this page is to highlight the different parts between using connectors in PyFlink and Java/Scala.
-Below, we will guide you how to use connectors through an explicit example in which Kafka and Json format are used.

-<span class="label label-info">Note</span> For the common parts of using connectors between PyFlink and Java/Scala, you can refer to the [Java/Scala document]({{ site.baseurl }}/dev/table/connectors/index.html) for more details.
+<span class="label label-info">Note</span>For general connector information and common configuration, please refer to the corresponding [Java/Scala documentation]({{ site.baseurl }}/dev/table/connectors/index.html).

 ## Download connector and format jars

-Suppose you are using Kafka connector and Json format, you need first download the [Kafka]({{ site.baseurl }}/dev/table/connectors/kafka.html) and [Json](https://repo.maven.apache.org/maven2/org/apache/flink/flink-json/) jars.
-Once the connector and format jars are downloaded to local, specify them with the [Dependency Management]({{ site.baseurl }}/dev/python/user-guide/table/dependency_management.html) APIs.
+For both connectors and formats, implementations are available as jars that need to be specified as job [dependencies]({{ site.baseurl }}/dev/python/user-guide/table/dependency_management.html).

 {% highlight python %}